bids-standard/bids-specification/macros_doc.md

 ) }}
 ```

-When you have complex files and folder structure, we suggest you use this
+When you have complex files and directory structure, we suggest you use this
 [Jupyter notebook](tools/filetree_example.ipynb) for sandboxing your example
 before you insert the macro call into the markdown document.